 Where is the most affordable Pacific Northwest ski resort?

 Washington, Idaho, and Oregon all have affordable options for those looking to travel on a budget.
 The best bang for your buck can be found at Willamette Pass in Oregon if you can snag their midweek tickets that can be under $25.
 Many resorts, including Hoodoo Ski Area and Anthony Lakes in Oregon, have discounted mid-week riding promotions where guests can ride lifts for around $30.
-In Washington, 49 Degrees North has adult full-day tickets for under $50, which is a pretty solid deal for the amount of terrain.
+In Washington, 49 Degrees North has adult full-day tickets for under $50, which is a pretty solid deal, especially considering the amount of terrain it has.

-The best way to save money at PNW resorts is to look for deals like these, ski mid-week, and buy tickets ahead of time online.
-Smaller, independent mountains are always going to be the best for saving money as opposed to the bigger resorts on one of the major passes.
+The best way to save money at Pacific Northwest ski resorts is to look for deals like these, ski mid-week, and buy tickets ahead of time online.
+Smaller, independent mountains are always going to be the best for saving money as opposed to the bigger resorts on one of the major multi-resort ski passes.

 How do you ski in the Pacific Northwest on a budget?